googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure 5.21 Complete color glyph definition without use of layers.**

-The version 1 formats include two ways to add layers:
+The version 1 formats include two ways to add multiple layers:

 * The PaintComposite table allows two sub-graphs to be composed together using different compositing or blending modes.